Call for Competition – World Championship in Shoemaking 2021

 1st prize is £3,000, 2nd £2,000 and 3rd £1,000, plus all podium placed shoes will be exhibited as usual be exhibited at the Isetan Men’s department store in Tokyo, Japan (likely in a new version of the Isetan Shoe Expo, it was such a success this year that it will likely be an annual event, even if the Shoe Shining Champion of Champions part will only happen every third year), and at other stores in various locations around the world, similar to previous tours.
 When the contest is over, all shoes will be sent back to the shoemakers and can be used as sample display shoes (for the top three after the tour).
 On Shoegazing and The Shoe Snob and in our social media channels we will also showcase all entries in the world championships.

 We hope to get a wide variety of brands and shoemakers entering the competition this time as well.
 Both larger, more established firms and smaller less known one-man operations.
-To enter the competition, you need to register by sending an e-mail to email@example.com no later than January 31 2020.
+To enter the competition, you need to register by sending an e-mail to firstname.lastname@example.org no later than January 31 2020 (NOTE: We have not opened up for new registrants even if 2020 edition was postponed to 2021, since we had over 90 registered contestants and it’s already on the verge of what we can handle administratively).
 Any questions about the competition can also be sent here (do read the call for competition found below first though).

 We do understand that there can be discussions on how this type of competition is set up and how it’s judged, but hope that people also this year will understand that what we do here and judge here is what is stated in this text below (for example, wearability is not a criteria, since it’s more or less impossible to draw the line of what is wearable or not, and it’s the craftsmanship of the shoes that are in focus since fit is more or less impossible to judge, and it’s not something that is especially thrilling to make a contest around).